SpenceKonde/arduino-tiny-841/README.md

 * Open avrdude.conf using any text editor.
 At the end of the file, copy+paste the contents of avrdude_conf_16x or 106 (depending on which version of the IDE you are using)

-* If YOU ARE USING ARDUINO VERSION 1.6.2, delete platform.txt and rename platform_162.txt to platform.txt.
+* If YOU ARE USING ARDUINO VERSION 1.6.2 (not 1.6.3 or later, nor 1.6.1 or earlier), delete platform.txt and rename platform_162.txt to platform.txt.

 * If you are using Arduino 1.0.x, move the contents of C:\Users\YourName\Documents\Arduino\hardware\arduino-tiny-841\avr\ to C:\Users\YourName\Documents\Arduino\hardware\arduino-tiny-841\